-First, understand that "day trip" in this context means a full day of different activities with a variety of choices (museum, shopping, sport event, theatre, gallery, pub, winery, factory tour, picnic, nature walk, etc) to be made along the way.
+First, understand that "day trip" in this context means a full day and indepth report on different activities with a variety of either or choices (I could have done this, this, or this but chose that: museum, shopping, sport event, theatre, gallery, pub, winery, factory tour, picnic, nature walk, etc) to be made along the way.

 Qualifying day trips can be organized and conducted on your own utilizing public transport.
 For example, a boat, train, or bus trip qualifies if it allows you to get on and off at different places along the way.
 Likewise, an organized sightseeing tour would NOT normally qualify.

 Basically, this is a do-it-yourself, mini-city-guide describing different ambling excursions -- beginning early in the day, usually at breakfast point and finishing in the evening back at your lodgings.
 Example.

 Practical information is absolutely essential, such as bus route numbers, fares, embark and disembark points.
 And always give a sense of where one place is in relation to another.
 Example.

 Day trips could be based from your own home city or any gateway city in the world in which a traveler is likely to be spending time alone: Athens (or Paris, London, New York, San Francisco, Montreal, Toronto, Sydney, Johannesburg, Amsterdam, Halifax – any major gateway city).